xcc-zach/xtalk-TurnSense/README_en.md

 <br/>

-## ✨ Key Features
+## ✨ Core Features

 ### 🧠 Semantic-Level Three-Class Detection

-Simultaneously models `complete / incomplete / invalid` states — closer to real conversational behavior than traditional binary classification, and currently the **only open-source solution with native invalid utterance detection**.
+TurnSense jointly models `complete / incomplete / invalid` states.
+Compared with traditional binary turn detection, this is closer to real conversational behavior.
+It is also the only open-source solution that natively supports invalid semantic detection.

-### ⚡ Ultra-Lightweight, Ultra-Fast Inference

-Only **47M** parameters (INT8 version ~50MB).
-CPU inference latency: p50 ≈ **54.65ms**, p90 ≈ **58.00ms** — meets the strict requirements of real-time interaction **without a GPU**.
+### 🌐 TurnSense 1.1: Enhanced English Capability

+TurnSense 1.1 keeps the `complete / incomplete / invalid` three-class capability while focusing on improving semantic completeness detection in English scenarios.

+Compared with the initial version, TurnSense 1.1 is better suited for bilingual voice assistants, English customer service, real-time meeting transcription, and cross-lingual human-machine interaction.
+It more reliably distinguishes complete English intent from unfinished English utterances.

+### 📦 Lightweight Deployment

+TurnSense maintains a lightweight design with about **47M** parameters and provides FP32 / INT8 ONNX versions, making it easy to integrate into CPU environments and edge deployment scenarios.

-### 🎯 Leading Accuracy
+### 🎯 Strong Accuracy

-Achieves **F1 96.35%** (complete) and **F1 96.32%** (incomplete) on easyturn_real_test_ZH (300 samples), and **F1 92.30%** (complete) and **F1 91.62%** (incomplete) on semantic_test_ZH (2000 samples) — best or runner-up among all comparable models.
+On `easyturn_real_test_ZH` with 300 samples, TurnSense achieves **F1 96.35%** for `complete` and **F1 96.32%** for `incomplete`.
+On `semantic_test_ZH` with 2000 samples, it achieves **F1 92.30%** for `complete` and **F1 91.62%** for `incomplete`, reaching best or second-best performance among comparable models.

 ### 🚫 Invalid Input Filtering

-On the NonverbalVocalization test set, invalid utterance precision reaches **100%** with recall of **90.37%** (F1 = 94.34%), effectively suppressing false triggers from non-verbal sounds and noise.
+On the NonverbalVocalization dataset, invalid utterance detection reaches **100% precision**, **90.37% recall**, and **94.34% F1**, effectively suppressing false activations caused by nonverbal vocalizations and noise.

-### ⚖️ More Robust Turn Decisions
+### ⚖️ More Robust Turn-Taking Decisions

-Balances precision and recall in semantically ambiguous, pause-heavy, or colloquial scenarios, reducing both premature responses and missed responses.
+TurnSense balances precision and recall in semantically ambiguous, paused, or colloquial speech scenarios, reducing premature responses and missed responses.

-### 📊 Reproducible Evaluation Framework
+### 📊 Reproducible Evaluation Pipeline

-Ships with a complete evaluation pipeline and scripts, supporting unified metric comparison and performance regression analysis for full reproducibility.
+The project includes a complete evaluation workflow and scripts, supporting unified metric comparison and performance regression analysis to ensure reproducibility.

-### 🤗 Open-Source Friendly, Plug-and-Play
+### 🤗 Open-Source Friendly and Ready to Use

-Standardized repository structure with FP32 / INT8 ONNX models — from installation to inference in just a few minutes.
+TurnSense provides a standardized repository structure and FP32 / INT8 ONNX models.
+Installation and inference can be completed within minutes.

 <br/>